 More than once I’ve been shouted at to keep my eyes on the road, as I spot a tree with foliage I don’t recognise.
 I don’t want my eulogy to read, ‘Cause of death, he drove headlong into a Sorbus aria ‘Lutescens’.
 The silvery sheen of its spring leaves drawing him towards it like a siren song’.

 A Whitebeam in spring is a glorious thing to behold, but I do make a concerted effort now when I’m driving not to be too easily distracted by everything that catches my eye.

 Indeed, the seeds of any horticultural quest for knowledge can be be found scattered amongst the cracks in the pavement around us.
 Thanks Gertrude Jekyll; off to the shops now!

-My day job is as an Arts Consultant for Arts Council England, advising artists and arts organisations on funding and business development.
+My day job is as an Arts Council England Visual Arts funding advisor, advising artists and arts organisations on funding and business development.
+I’m also a part-time garden designer and designed the ‘Pop Street Garden’ at RHS Chelsea Flower Show 2021.
 In my other life I practice horticulture and continue to expand my knowledge.
 I have an RHS Level 2 in horticulture and a Level 3 Diploma in Garden Design from Plumpton College.
 I am interested in the intersectionality between cultural experience and expression, horticulture, it’s history and development in response to environmental and social change.
 Also a bit of comedy, for light relief.
 You can find me at my website Happy Gardens.